Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

+which has been studied in \cite{woodfield2019thesis}.
 The deterministic CH equation was first derived in \cite{camassa1993integrable, camassa1994new}, by using asymptotics on the Hamiltonian side.
-Here the stochastic CH equation has been derived by means of asymptotics in the Lagrangian for the rotating, thermal, Green-Naghdi equations \eqref{lag:rsGN} followed by applying the stochastic Euler-Poincar\'e theorem to the approximated Lagrangian at a variety of levels.
+Here the stochastic CH equation has been derived by means of asymptotics in the Lagrangian for the rotating, thermal, Green-Naghdi equations \eqref{lag:trgn} followed by applying the stochastic Euler-Poincar\'e theorem to the approximated Lagrangian at a variety of levels.